 First, Choose the Right Type of Paint

 So you’re on team paint, huh?
 Well, you’re going to have to get the right kind.
 Unfortunately on the surface, not all paints work for all pools—but that’s actually a good thing.
-Because the better the paint you have bonds to your walls, the better the job will look once its done.
+It’s important to consider your pool's surface material when choosing a paint type, as this ensures the paint adheres properly and provides a durable finish.
+Proper surface preparation, like cleaning, acid washing, sanding, and priming the pool's surface, also helps the paint bond effectively.

 The three types of paint are: epoxy, rubber-based, and water-based acrylic.
-And how much you need?
-That depends on the type of paint—usually, one gallon covers about 200 square feet.
-Just make sure you have more than enough.
+And how much pool paint do you need?
+That depends on your pool’s size, surface area, and the type of paint you choose—usually, one gallon covers about 200 square feet.
+Be sure to calculate your pool’s surface area and have more than enough paint on hand.
 You’re not going to want to redo the job because you were one gallon short and couldn’t evenly apply paint to the pool all at once.

 Based on Pool Type